The Bankrate promise

-Before you put your property up for sale, ask yourself a question: If you were a buyer, what would you honestly think about its condition?
-Are there some cosmetic issues — chipping paint or cracked floorboards, for example — that make it look weathered?
-You’ll want to think about what’s worth fixing, and you’ll also want to be mindful of the fact that most home improvements won’t actually recoup their costs at sale.
-So, don’t bother finishing the basement or renovating the kitchen in the hopes of getting a buyer to spend way more.
-Instead, think about these cheap and easy ways to increase your property value, like upping the curb appeal.
+If you were a buyer, what would you honestly think about your home’s condition?
+Consider what’s worth fixing and what’s not, and be mindful of the fact that most home improvement projects don’t actually recoup their costs at sale.
+So it’s probably not worth finishing the basement or renovating the kitchen in the hopes of getting a buyer to spend way more.
+Instead, think about affordable and easy ways to increase your property value, like upping the curb appeal.

 What’s the market like in your specific area?

-Real estate is a hyper-local industry, so the overall sales activity in the entire Tucson metro area is less important than the sales activity in your neighborhood or even on your block.
-Sales prices for single-family properties in the Catalina Foothills are going to look much different than prices for condos in El Presidio.
-As you gear up to list your home, it’s important to look at comps of recently-sold homes nearby to understand what other buyers have been willing to pay in the current environment.
+Real estate is a hyper-local industry, so the overall sales activity in the entire Tucson metro area is less important than the sales activity in your own neighborhood or even on your specific block.
+Prices for single-family properties in the Catalina Foothills are going to look much different than prices for condos in El Presidio.
+As you gear up to list your home, it’s important to look at comps of recently sold homes nearby to understand what other buyers have been willing to pay in the current environment.

-- Title insurance: As a seller, you’re usually responsible for covering the cost of a new title insurance policy for the buyer and the policy for the lender.
-On a $500,000 sale, that comes out to $1,840 for the buyer’s policy and $315 for the lender’s policy.
+- Title insurance: As a seller, you’re usually responsible for covering the cost of a new title insurance policy for the buyer, and the policy for the lender.

-- Unpaid property taxes: If you have any outstanding property tax obligations, you’ll need to pay those at closing.
+- Property taxes: If you have any outstanding property tax obligations, you’ll need to pay those at closing.